 Whether or not testifying in your own trial is a good idea is a tricky question to answer.
 Every case is different, and each defendant will approach their case with different strategies.
 Sometimes, testifying on your own behalf can be a good idea and may help convince a jury that you are innocent.
 However, in other cases, testifying may be like shooting yourself in the foot.

 If you are charged with a crime in New Jersey and are thinking about testifying at your trial, consult with a lawyer before making a decision.
-Our New Jersey criminal defense attorneys can review your case and help you determine if testifying is a good idea for your case.
+Our Atlantic City criminal defense attorneys can review your case and help you determine if testifying is a good idea for your case.
 Call the Law Offices of John J. Zarych at (609) 616-4956 to set up a free consultation about your case.

 Your Right to Testify in a Criminal Case in New Jersey